AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_pages/about.md

 I currently work as a front-end developer on the [StoryMaps](https://storymaps.arcgis.com/) team at Esri, where I develop new user-facing features, improve core parts of the app, write documentation, advocate for accessibility, mentor developers, and share new things I'm learning with the team.
 I thrive in collaborative environments that encourage growth, offer varied learning opportunities, and cultivate my problem-solving skills and creative strengths.

 These days, I mainly work on the web with React, TypeScript, and CSS, but I'm also comfortable working with other stacks (and in other domains) and can pick up new languages quickly as needed.
-Some of my professional interests include web performance, accessibility, and security.
+Some of my professional interests include performance, typography, accessibility, and security.

 While the majority of my work experience is in software development, I also worked as a [freelance copy editor](https://www.upwork.com/freelancers/~014eb3a95d4d1fd855?s=1110580753635725312) for about four years during my undergraduate studies.
 My clients ranged from digital marketing agencies to small business owners and companies.
 Freelancing was a great experience that taught me how to stand out in a fiercely competitive market, and it also helped me grow my professional network and earn a bit of money on the side while in school.